Skip to main content

 If you prefer to start from a pre-synchronized database snapshot instead of syncing from genesis:

-1. Download and extract the op-reth snapshot into your datadir.
+1. Download and extract an op-reth snapshot from datadirs.optimism.io into your datadir.

 2. Skip the op-reth init command (step 1 above).

 3. Proceed to Initialize Proofs Storage (step 2 below).
-The proofs init command will initialize the proofs storage based on the state present in the snapshot.
+The proofs init command initializes the proofs database at the snapshot’s chain tip — it does not retroactively populate proofs for blocks already in the snapshot.

 2. Initialize Proofs Storage